DNG13/cities_tourists/readme.md

 Registration and authorization from the box.

 The registered and authorized user has access to the administrative part (Admin tab in the navbar).
-Administrative part: Cities(Cities List with Additional Information) Tourists(List of tourists with additional information) Cities with tourists (List of cities with surname / names of tourists visited) Tourists with the number of cities visited (List of tourists with the number of cities visited) "Tourists", Cities", where search is possible (search field) and sorting by columns (acs \ desc when clicking on the arrows), "Add city" / "Add tourist" buttons are redirected to the creation form,
+Administrative part: Cities(Cities List with Additional Information), Tourists(List of tourists with additional information), Cities with tourists (List of cities with surname / names of tourists visited), Tourists with the number of cities visited (List of tourists with the number of cities visited)/
+"Tourists", Cities",
+where search is possible (search field) and sorting by columns (acs \ desc when clicking on the arrows), "Add city" / "Add tourist" buttons are redirected to the creation form,